CricHeroes

 3. The Fielding Team: Works with the bowler to prevent runs and take wickets.

 4. Innings: Each team gets a turn to bat and bowl.
-The game can be played in formats like Test matches, One-Day Internationals (ODIs), or T20s, each with different innings rules.
+Teams can play the game in formats such as Test matches, One-Day Internationals (ODIs), or T20s, each with different innings rules.

 With this basic structure in mind, let’s move on to the 15 rules of cricket every player should know.